thedan85/Java-Application-For-Selling-Watches/README.md

 ## 👨‍💻 Development Team

-This project was developed as part of a software engineering course, demonstrating enterprise-level application development with Java and database integration.
+This project was developed as part of a software engineering course, demonstrating enterprise-level application development with Java and database integration, created by me and my team and I created this repository just to push the source code in.

 ## 📞 Support